NVIDIA/aistore/docs/bucket.md

 $
 $ # We can conveniently keep using our previously selected alias for the remote cluster -
 $ # The following lists selected remote bucket using the cluster's alias:
-$ ais ls ais://@teamZ/imagenet-augmented
+$ ais bucket ls ais://@teamZ/imagenet-augmented
 NAME              SIZE
 train-001.tgz     153.52KiB
 train-002.tgz     136.44KiB
 ...
 $
 $ # The same, but this time using the cluster's UUID:
-$ ais ls ais://@MCBgkFqp/imagenet-augmented
+$ ais bucket ls ais://@MCBgkFqp/imagenet-augmented
 NAME              SIZE
 train-001.tgz     153.52KiB
 train-002.tgz     136.44KiB